 Household Spending in Japan averaged -0.75 percent from 2001 until 2022, reaching an all time high of 13 percent in April of 2021 and a record low of -16.20 percent in May of 2020.
 This page provides the latest reported value for - Japan Household Spending - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Japan Household Spending YoY - data, historical chart, forecasts and calendar of releases - was last updated on May of 2022.

-Household Spending in Japan is expected to be 0.60 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Household Spending in Japan to stand at 2.00 in 12 months time.
-In the long-term, the Japan Household Spending is projected to trend around 2.00 percent in 2020, according to our econometric models.
+Household Spending in Japan is expected to be 6.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Japan Household Spending YoY is projected to trend around 2.00 percent in 2023, according to our econometric models.